Lenor Softener Problem - I Keep Getting Fabric Softener Stains

 I hope it all works out for you!

 Has anyone else used Lenor fabric softener?
 If so, I would love to hear your review and opinions about it.
-You can
+You can share your fabric softener review here for this or any other brand.

-Hi, I'm Taylor, a busy mom with 3 kids, so I have lots of hands on experience with house cleaning, laundry and stains.
-Thanks for visiting my website.
+Hi, I'm Taylor, a busy mom with 3 kids, so I have lots of hands on experience with house cleaning, laundry and my fair share of spots, spills and other messy catastrophes.
+Thanks for visiting my site.

-I update this site all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, stain removers and laundry supplies.
+I update the website all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, removers and laundry supplies.

-I hope you enjoy these gifts, and stop by again soon!
+I hope you enjoy this gift, and stop by again soon!

-CAUTION: This website is provided for informational purposes only, and Stain-Removal-101.com provides it as is, without warranties or guarantees.
-Some stains just won't come out, and are permanent.
-Further, some stain removal methods can harm your item, so if the stained item is sentimental or expensive call a professional.
+CAUTION: This website is provided for informational purposes only.
+It is provided as is, without warranties or guarantees.
+Some stains and messes just won't come out, and are permanent.
+Further, some cleaning methods can harm your item, so if what you want to clean or launder is sentimental or expensive call a professional.
 See disclaimer of liability for more information.